Grand Tetons biking

 We like this road better than some others for bike riding as the traffic is slower.

 The Jenny Lake Scenic Drive rejoins the Teton Park Road near South Jenny Lake.
-Watch out for people on the Teton Park Road trying to turn onto the one-way road you are leaving.
+If you decide to bike out on the highway, watch out for people on the Teton Park Road trying to turn onto the one-way road you are leaving.

 ________________________________________________________